psecio/websecio/_posts/2013/02/2013-02-14__API-Authentication-Public-Private-Key.md

 functionality that comes with most PHP installs, but you could always use a more low level [socket request](http://php.net/fsockopen) if you'd like.

-First up is the code for the client - it takes the public/private keys for the user, makes the hash for the value in `$content` and adds that hash to the HTTP headers it sends for the request.
+First up is the code for the client - it takes the public/private hashes for the user, makes the hash for the value in `$content` and adds that hash to the HTTP headers it sends for the request.